ara-mentcherian/jwt-ref-java/README.md

 # Getting Started

 ### How to use this demo
-This app contains a dummy API accessed from http://localhost:8080/app02/{name} which responds with a "hello {name}".
+This is a self-contained demo application showing the creation and validation of JWT signed tokens.
+Upon startup the application will generate four sets of RSA key pairs and make available the public keys as a JWKSet through the /jwkkeystore/{id} URL where {id} represents the JWS signer id.

-The /app02 will create a JWT token and pass it to the /mysecureapi.
-The mysecureapi checks for and requires a JWT Bearer token in the authorization header.
+The URL /app02/{name} does not have any security and can be called from a browser.
+When invoking this URL it will in turn call the /mysecureapi2/{name} URL which is secured with a JWT Bearer token via a Spring Filter.

-The app will also stand up a URL to manage the public keys of the JWT signers at /jwkkeystore.
+The controller for /app02 will generate a JWS token using the RSA KeyPair for application-02.
+It will populate the JKU header with the URL for the JWK Key Set.

-com/telus/apip/jwtref/app02/App02Controller - app called by the user com/telus/apip/jwtref/mysecureapi/MySecureApiController.java - app called by App02Controller and secured by JWT Bearer token com/telus/apip/jwtref/keystore/JwkKeyStoreController - Access the public keys for the JWS signers
+com/telus/apip/jwtref/app02/App02Controller - app called by the user com/telus/apip/jwtref/mysecureapi/MySecureApiController2.java - app called by App02Controller and secured by JWT Bearer token com/telus/apip/jwtref/keystore/JwkKeyStoreController - Access the public keys for the JWS signers

 KeySets are identified by the following App ID... application-01